martinring/thesis/src/5-Partitioning.md

-Even though the strategies described here constitute only one possible implementation, it yields very promising results, as the experimental evaluations summarized in the next section will show.
+Even though the strategies described here constitute only one possible implementation, it yields very promising results, as the experimental evaluations summarised in the next section will show.

 ## Experiments and Results {#sec:rta-exp}

 The solution proposed above has been implemented and evaluated using a large corpus of verification instances.
-This section summarizes the most important results obtained by this evaluation.
+This section summarises the most important results obtained by this evaluation.
 To this end, we first briefly provide details on the actual set-up as well as the considered benchmarks.
 Afterwards, the obtained results are